DFARS Updates and Changes | Post 1: Expanded Scope and Definitions

 Another category of information that falls under the scope of 252.204-7012 is Contractor attributional/proprietary information.
 This category covers information that identifies the contractor, whether directly or indirectly, by the grouping of information that can be traced back to the contractor, personally identifiable information, trade secrets, commercial or functional information or other commercially sensitive information that is not customarily shared outside the company.

 Next week, we will examine the significant changes in providing adequate security to safeguard covered defense information, which changed with the August 2015 interim ruling.
 The post will look at the major differences between NIST 800-53 r4 and NIST 800-171.
 While both rulings required the protection of information using a formal control set, 800-171 was paired down to be more applicable to defense contractor systems.

 How can CyberSheath Help Your Organization?

-What ever your security requirements are, CyberSheath can help.
+Whatever your security requirements are, CyberSheath can help.
 As a leader in helping customers meet DFARS 252.204-7012 compliance requirements, CyberSheath is the place to start.
 Begin with a NIST 800-171 assessment to measure your effectiveness and see where to begin.
 CyberSheath can help you remediate any controls that are not effective and build out your security program to meet compliance requirements.
-Download our security assessment datasheet to learn more about how we can help your organization begin with a clear understanding of where it stands.